thisjakob/protrack/README.md

 ## Known Issues
 - The editing experience in the configuration area is not the same as it is in the tracks area. => this needs to be aligned.
+- Undo deleted tracks only works correctly when user is online.
+- The auto-complete tag selection for tracks sometimes causes the page to become unusable.
+  This is caused by known issue in the auto-complete component of angular-material (https://github.com/angular/material/issues/3287).
+Although this specific issue seems to be closed some users confirm that the issue is still around.
+- tracks.ctrl.js is way overloaded.